Tummy Time For Babies

-you’re pregnant or have a new baby, you’ve probably heard a lot of talk about
+If you’re pregnant or have a new baby, you’ve probably heard a lot of talk about tummy time.

-time in different positions throughout the day is vital to your little one’s
+Spending time in different positions throughout the day is vital to your little one’s development.

 Babies used to sleep in many different positions.